Mycophycobiosis: Definition elements

 Although compared to lichens by certain authors, mycophycobioses carry out an association of the opposite type: the algal partner is multicellular and forms the external structure of the symbiotic organization.
 Moreover, the reproduction of the two partners is always disjoint (the alga and the fungus reproduce separately).

 According to Hawksworth the physiology of this symbiosis could well be comparable to that of lichens, but it remains to be better explored.
 Unlike lichens, mycophycobioses look like an algal partner, which remains fertile.
 These associations appear to be less coevolved than lichens, as they exhibit neither joint asexual multiplication of partners nor do they contain the equivalent lichen products.

 History

 The term mycophycobiosis was introduced by Jan and Erika Kohlmeyer in 1972, based on the case of the brown algal species Ascophyllum nodosum, which regularly harbours the ascomycete Mycosphaerella ascophylli.

-Another example of mycophycobiosis occurs in the genus Turgidosculum (synonym: Mastodia), which associates a green alga of the genus Prasiola with an ascomycete pyrenomycete of the genus Kohlmeyera.
+Another example of mycophycobiosis occurs in the genus Turgidosculum, which associates a green alga of the genus Prasiola with an ascomycete pyrenomycete of the genus Mastodia.
 While the only alga of the genus Prasiola remains subservient to a certain at least temporary marine cover, the mycophycobiotic association allows a more terrestrial conquest outside the intertidal zone.

 Some authors hypothesize that vascular plants may have evolved from such a type of association and that this symbiosis may have helped land plants to conquer continents (similar to the association that gave rise to lichens).